-Notice the two check-boxes next to the Add Selection(s) button.
+In this mode, there will be two check-boxes next to the Add Selection(s) button.
 For a single site/reservation, they have no affect.
 However once a site is added, the checks in these boxes determine how a subsequent reservation is linked to the previous one (or to be specific, how it's linked to the reservation currently selected in the Site(s) added list).